 I received a postcard from Gene!
 It reads something to this line “I know you mentioned that you live near Tagaytay, so I sent this to you…you must miss it as I do…” (sorry Gene, my daughter took the card and secured it in her postbox – where she keeps all the postcards we receive. 😀

-So today I am showing you food from Leslie’s and Carlos Pizza which I already posted on my food blog (old photos and stories).
-These rendezvous were during our vacation in 2009 and 2010, respectively.
+So I will show you food from Leslie’s which I already posted on my food blog (old photos and stories).
 Leslie’s offer traditional Filipino food, for individual or group menu.
-I can’t remember which did we order but we have Sugpo sa Aligi, Nilagang Bulalo, Laing, Chicken Barbeque, Pinaputok na Tilapia and Leche Flan for dessert (rice is of course, included).
+I can’t remember which did we order but we have Sugpo sa Aligue (lobster in crab fat), Nilagang Bulalo (beef marrow stew), Laing (taro leaves in coconut milk), Chicken Barbeque, Pinaputok na Tilapia (tilapia fried in foil) and Leche Flan for dessert (rice is of course, included).

 We were with my sister and her family (2 kasambahays included) but we didn’t finish everything.
 We went home with a lot of leftovers which is good since my mom has to be at the office then (payday), we brought her whole tilapia, chicken pieces and bulalo too.